OWASP/www-chapter-israel/index.md

 Welcome to OWASP Israel, one of the largest individual chapters in the world!

-We would love for you to be involved in the following ways

-* Periodic meetings and workshops.
-If you would like to host a meeting or speak in one contact  or [Shira Shamban](mailto:shira.shamban@owasp.org).
-* Translation of OWASP resources to Hebrew.
-* Spreading the Word - Reaching out for more people, especially outside of the AppSec community.
-* subscribe to [our mailing list](https://groups.google.com/u/1/a/owasp.org/g/israel-chapter), or check out the other social media accounts on the sidebar!

 ## Local News

 * Hope everyone is ok and staying safe in the current situation.
 The Global OWASP team are aware of the challenges we are facing and are there for us.